-House Bill 316 increases the cost of a certified birth certificate from \$10 to \$20 beginning July 1st.
-Initially the revenue generated from this increase, which is expected to be \$3.813 million annually, will be directed to the Department of
+House Bill 316 increases the cost of a certified birth certificate from \$10 to \$20 beginning July

-Public Welfare (DPW) for training of mandated reporters and other child abuse costs related to implementing the comprehensive child protection reforms enacted in 2013 and 2014.
+1st.
+Initially the revenue generated, which is expected to be \$3.813 million annually, will be directed to the Department of Public Welfare (DPW) for training of mandated reporters and other child abuse costs related to implementing the comprehensive child protection reforms enacted in 2013 and 2014.
 Beyond the initial year, 75 percent of the funding or about \$2.86 million will annually be directed to CACs/MDITS and the remaining \$950,000 (give or take a little) will remain available to DPW for training of mandated reporters or other child abuse related costs.

-The Governor also signed House Bill 89 (Representative Ron Marsico) on April 7th repealing a part of the state vehicle code that authorized the sale of DARE (drug abuse resistance education) specialty license plates.
-Revenue remaining in this restricted account will be directed to the PA Commission on Crime and Delinquency (PCCD) to help fund CACs.
+House Bill 89 (Representative Ron Marsico), which was also signed on April 7th, repealed a part of the state vehicle code that authorized the sale of DARE (drug abuse resistance education) specialty license plates.
+Revenue remaining in this restricted account will be directed to the PA Commission on Crime and Delinguency (PCCD) to help fund CACs.
 Approximately \$410,000 remained in the DARE account.